gal064/claude-code-clone/tutorial.md

 # Guidelines
 1. Unless explicitly instructed otherwise, use NPM,Nextjs and Tailwindcss, Prisma and SQLite.
 2. If working of an empty project, use NextJS CLI to initialize the project.
 Make sure to pass --yes both after npx and after the NextJS CLI command to skip the interactive. e.g. npx --yes create-next-app@latest myapp --yes
-3. Use Bash tools (ls, grep, find, etc.) to explore the codebase if necessary.
+2. Use Bash tools (ls, grep, find, etc.) to explore the codebase if necessary.
-4. Keep things simple and clean.
+3. Keep things simple and clean.
-5. Use `find` to locate files by name or extension.
+4. Use `find` to locate files by name or extension.
-6. Use `grep` to search file contents if you know a function or keyword but not the file.
+5. Use `grep` to search file contents if you know a function or keyword but not the file.
-7. When relevant, always build the project when you are done to make sure it works.
+6. When relevant, always build the project when you are done to make sure it works.
-8. When appropriate, start development servers in the background to test functionality.
+7. When done, start development servers in the background to test functionality.
 Use the background=True parameter in the bash tool to run servers without blocking.
+Explicitly define a random port for the server to avoid conflicts.
+For example `bash("PORT=3041 npm run dev", background=True)`

+In your final response, explain your user facing implementation you have done (no need to mention code or any technical details) and the endpoint (eg localhost:3000) to test the app.
 """

 # Wrap the 5 tools with approvals